 The treatment has been around for over 45 years and is used routinely with great success by practitioners internationally.

-Once the area is numb, any overlying hard skin is reduced.
-A sterile, empty needle is used to pierce the verruca tissue repeatedly.
+Once numb, any overlying hard skin is reduced and a sterile needle is used to repeatedly puncture the verruca tissue.

 Feel confident showing your feet off again, by improving the look and feel of thick or overgrown nails.